 - conspire to commit an FGM offence

-Any person found guilty of such an offence faces the same maximum penalty for these offences under the act.
+Any person found guilty of such an offence faces the same maximum penalty for these offences under the 2003 Act.

 Civil law in England and Wales

-- guarantees lifelong anonymity for victims of FGM (section 4A of the act)
+- guarantees lifelong anonymity for survivors of FGM (section 4A of the 2003 Act)

-- places a mandatory duty on health and social care professionals and teachers to notify the police where they discover FGM has been carried out on a girl under 18 years of age during the course of their work (section 5A of the act)
+- places a mandatory duty on health and social care professionals and teachers to notify the police where they discover that FGM has been carried out on a girl under 18 years of age during the course of their work (section 5B of the 2003 Act)

-- provides for statutory guidance on FGM (section 5C of the act)
+- provides for statutory guidance on FGM (section 5C of the 2003 Act)

 4. Case studies